Kernel Two-Sample Tests for Manifold Data: Theoretical properties of kernel tests on manifold data

 and meanwhile, for some constant $\lambda_2 > 0$, $n$ is large enough such that

 then

 \end{theorem}

 We give a few comments to interpret the result in Theorem \ref{thm:power}.
-First, The choice of the test threshold in the theorem is a theoretical one.
+First, the choice of the test threshold in the theorem is a theoretical one to facilitate our analysis, especially to obtain the dependence of test power on various factors like the dimensionality of data.
 Second, Theorem \ref{thm:power} considers a fixed alternative $q$, and the bound of testing power holds for finite samples and finite $\gamma$.
 To obtain a test power close to 1, namely a Type-II error in \eqref{eq:type1-type2-thm} as small as $\epsilon$, one can make $\lambda_2 = \sqrt{ 8 \log (3/ \epsilon )}$, and then the theorem guarantees the test power when $\gamma$ can be chosen to satisfy \eqref{eq:cond-small-sigma-2} and \eqref{eq:cond-sigma} simultaneously, which requires $n$ to be large enough given $\Delta_2$.
-This leads to an argument for, with large $n$, what is the smallest $\Delta_2$ (scales with a negative power of $n$) such that the $H_1$ can be correctly rejected using the kernel tests (with probability at least $1-\epsilon$).
+This also leads to an argument for, with large $n$, what is the smallest $\Delta_2$ (scales with a negative power of $n$) such that the $H_1$ can be correctly rejected using the kernel tests (with probability at least $1-\epsilon$).
 We call this the ``rate-for-detection'' and it is derived in Corollary \ref{cor:rate}.
 At last, in Theorem \ref{thm:power}, only the intrinsic dimensionality $d$ affects the testing power but not the ambient space dimensionality $m$.
 The constants $\Delta_2$, $\rho_{\max}$, and $L_\rho$ are determined by $p$ and $q$ as H\"older functions on $(\calM, dV)$ and are intrinsically defined.

 \begin{remark}[{Constant $m_0$}] The constants $m_0[h^2]$ (appearing in the definition of $\nu$) and $m_0[h]$ are integrals of the kernel function in $\R^d$ defined as in \eqref{eq:def-m0}.
 The explicit values for the Gaussian RBF kernel are as follows: \begin{example}[Constants for Gaussian $h$] When $h( r ) = e^{- r /2}$,